stefanocoretta/phd-project/analysis/scripts/degg_tracing.praat.md

 Loop through the EGG points and get minimum between the first two points.
 The loop needs to go to the number of points minus 2 since we are selecting three points in each cycle of the loop.
-Tis will need to be fixed if we want all cycles to be included.
+This will need to be fixed if we want all cycles to be included.
 Get dEGG maximum on the rigth of EGG minimum and get minimum of dEGG between current maximum and the next.
 Normalise max and min to unity.
 This is gonna be the y axis.
 The x axis needs to be time aligned: can choose between several (use minimum in EGG as arbitrary epoch, or midway between minima, or what else?)